vrettasm/PyGeneticAlgorithms/README.md

   > have also been added to demonstrate their use.
   >

-The current implementation provides (out of the box) a variety of genetic operators, including:
+The current implementation provides (out of the box) a wide variety of genetic operators, including:

 - **Selection operators**:
   - [Linear Rank Selector](pygenalgo/operators/selection/linear_rank_selector.py)